 Honors include the Gene M. Simons Fellowship Award for musical and academic excellence given by the School of Music of the University of Georgia, Student Organization Advisor of the Year at Georgia College as the Sigma Alpha Iota women's music fraternity advisor and GC 2006-2007 Excellence in Teaching Award.

-Dr. Tolbert also serves as the Music Education Coordinator, CNAfME Advisor and Web Master for the department.
+Dr. Tolbert also served as the Music Education Coordinator, CNAfME Advisor and Web Master for the department.
 She has served as Chair of the College division of the Georgia Music Educators Association.
 She is also the Webmaster for the NAfME: National Association for Music Education History Special Interest Research Group (HSRIG) and was recently elected as national chair of the HSRIG for 2014 -2016.
 For a link to the History SRIG, click on www.gcsu.edu/srig.

 Dr. Tolbert retired as Professor Emeritus from Georgia College in 2014.